Kuhanda ithigi is the most important step in the Kikuyu traditional marriage process.

 At the heart of this meeting is the actions that the groom takes because this is where he expressly makes his intentions known to the gathering.

-Besides making his intentions verbally known, he makes reinforcements by planting a tree branch to signify that the bride is effectively ‘off the market’.
+Besides making his intentions verbally known, he plants a tree branch to signify that the bride is effectively ‘off the market’.

-So serious and final are the actions at the kuhanda ithigi ceremony, that the couple are free to live together even before the dowry payment.
+So serious and final is the kuhanda ithigi ceremony, that the couple are free to live together even before the dowry payment.